Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 GB = [Free Space Clusters] * GBF will give the Disk Free Space value in Gigabytes.

-Our Function DiskFreeSpace() returns a String Value containing information formatted in such a way that the returned value can be displayed in a MsgBox, printed in Debug Window, or displayed in a Label Control on Form that is wide enough to display 5 lines of text.
+Our Function DiskFreeSpace() returns a String Value containing information formatted in such a way that the returned value can be displayed in a MsgBox, printed in the Debug Window, or displayed in a Label Control on a Form that is wide enough to display 5 lines of text.

 The DiskFreeSpace() function can be run from the Debug Window directly, from within some other function, or from an Event Procedure on Form.

-The Demo Database is attached for Download and ready to Run.
+The Demo Database is attached for Download and ready to run.

 1. MS-Access Class Module and VBA